CIA assassination attempts on Fidel Castro: Early attempts

-According to CIA Director Richard Helms, Kennedy administration officials exerted a heavy pressure on the CIA to "get rid of Castro."
-It explains a staggering number of assassination plots, aiming at creating a favorable impression on President John F. Kennedy.
-There were five phases in the assassination attempts, with planning involving the CIA, the Department of Defense, and the State Department: Prior to August 1960, from August 1960 to April 1961, from April 1961 to late 1961, from late 1961 to late 1962, and from late 1962 to late 1963.
-Fidel Castro survived numerous assassination attempts, as well as attempts to end his political career in other ways.
-One of these attempts involved a chemical with comparable effects to the drug LSD sprayed in the air of the room where Castro would broadcast from his radio station, with the goal of making him lose composure and speak erratically while on air.
-While this example may not be as dangerous as an assassination, if successful, this attempt could have been damaging to Castro's career.
-Another early attempt relied on the knowledge that he loved diving.
-The CIA decided to create an infected diving suit that would kill Castro slowly, over a long period of time, by lining the suit with tuberculosis.
-The infected diving suit did not succeed.
-The plan was betrayed, and Castro learned of the attempt.
+According to CIA Director Richard Helms, officials in the Kennedy administration exerted heavy pressure on the CIA to "get rid of Castro."
+There were many assassination plots, aimed at creating a favorable impression of President John F. Kennedy.
+There were five phases of assassination attempts, with planning involving the CIA, the Department of Defense, and the State Department: before August 1960, August 1960 to April 1961, April 1961 to late 1961, late 1961 to late 1962, and late 1962 to late 1963.
+Fidel Castro survived numerous attempts to either assassinate him or end his political career.
+One attempt involved spraying a chemical similar to LSD into the air of the room at a radio station from which Castro would broadcast, with the goal of making him speak erratically while on the air.
+Castro loved diving, and the CIA attempted to create a diving suit infected with tuberculosis that would kill Castro slowly over time.
+Castro found out about this and the plan did not succeed.

-According to columnist Jack Anderson, the first CIA attempt to assassinate Castro was part of the Bay of Pigs Invasion operation, but five more CIA teams were sent, the last apprehended on a rooftop within rifle range of Castro, at the end of February or beginning of March 1963.

-Attorney Robert Maheu, who was working as a CIA cutout at the time, was identified as the team leader who recruited John Roselli, a gambler with contacts in the Italian American Mafia and Cuban underworlds.
+According to columnist Jack Anderson, the first CIA attempt to assassinate Castro was part of the Bay of Pigs Invasion operation.
+Five subsequent CIA teams were sent.
+At the end of February or beginning of March 1963, the last team was apprehended on a rooftop within rifle range of Castro.
+Attorney Robert Maheu, who was working as a CIA cutout at the time, was identified as the team leader who recruited John Roselli, a gambler with contacts in the American Mafia and Cuban underworlds.
 The CIA assigned two operations officers, William King Harvey and James O'Connell, to accompany Roselli to Miami to recruit the actual teams.